angristan/arch-linux-install/README.md

 ## Reboot! (if you want)

-As this point, the system should be working and usable, you we can reboot.
+As this point, the system should be working and usable, you can reboot.
 You can also stay in the chroot.

 ```sh
 exit